 In the world of consumer routers the Ignition Design Labs Portal is somewhat unusual.
 In addition to the 2.4 and 5 Ghz WiFi bands it employs Dynamic Frequency Selection or DFS which allows on-the-fly access to a range of 5 Ghz channels from 52 to 144 (in North America) typically reserved for airplane radar.
 Due to the necessarily strict rules and regulations governing their use in routers most manufacturers avoid the technical hurdles in favor of the easier-to-implement (and congested) mainstream channels.
 But with DFS it’s (almost) like having your own private WiFi channels.

 With 1 WAN, 4 LAN, 2 USB2 and no less than 9 (yes, nine) antennas, one Portal can cover ~3k sq.ft. or it can be configured as a mesh network using a maximum of two Portals for ~6k sq.ft.
-There’s also a dedicated 5 Ghz radio for wireless and wired backhaul communication between Portals so network speed isn’t adversely impacted.
-And for you router geeks its firmware is based on OpenWRT.
+The Portal site states there is “wireless and wired backhaul available” for communication between Portals so network speed isn’t adversely impacted.
+Finally, for you router geeks its firmware is based on OpenWRT.